rtCamp/snapwp/docs/overloading-wp-behavior.md

 }
 ```

 Now, whenever a `core/paragraph` block is encountered, your `MyCustomParagraph` component will be used to render it.
 Any other blocks will use the default rendering unless you provide a custom component in `blockDefinitions`.

+> [!TIP]
-Setting the value to `null` will use the [default block rendering](#default-block-rendering).
+> Setting the block definition value to `null` will use the [default block rendering](#default-html-rendering-with-parse-and-html-react-parser).

 ---